benjaminaschultz/shakespeare/README.md

 Installation
 ===========
-Copy shakespeare.py to your pythonpath.
+Copy shakespeare.py and content\_sources to your pythonpath.

+Depends on `distance` and `bibtexparser` packages, which can be installed via pip

+    pip install distance bibtexparser

 *Once we complete the script, we may consider putting most of the functionality into a library with a python API.
 Use CMake for an istaller*